jellyfin-archive/jellyfin-docs/general/contributing/Third-Party Integrations.md

 ---
-uid: Contributing-Third-Party-Integrations
+uid: server-third-party-integrations
 title: Third-Party Integrations
 ---
 ### Introduction
-This page is all about additional ways to integrate your Jellyfin install with other available apps from third-party Jellyfin Developers to make your experience more enjoyable and entertaining.
+This page is all about additional ways to integrate your Jellyfin install with other available third-party software to make your experience more enjoyable and entertaining.
 # Third-Party Integrations

 ### ErsatzTV

 #### Description
-ErsatzTV is an amazing Jellyfin third-party integration that is a great way to take your Jellyfin libraries and make them into Live TV Channels.
-For example if i wanted to link All episodes of Trailer Park Boys and shuffle them at random like you were watching it on live tv this plugins can do it.
-Not only that but you can make custom channel names, Logos, Watermarks transcodings and add Movies, TV-Shows, and Music Collections of all sorts.
-This is a must if you want a cable like experience without paying or having buggy iptv interfaces.
+ErsatzTV is an amazing third-party integration that provides a way to transform your Jellyfin libraries into live tv channels.
+Furthermore, there is support for custom channel names, logo's, watermarking and more!
+This is a must if you want a cable like experience.

 **Link:**